Manage your content with ease in Confluence

-We’ve made it easier than ever to keep your pages organized and your information up-to-date.
+We’ve made it easier than ever to keep your spaces organized and your content up-to-date.

 Like a roommate who always changes the toilet paper or a spouse who immediately unloads the dishwasher, Confluence has unsung heroes who diligently keep your sites tidy.
 Inside Atlassian, we refer to these champions as “gardeners.”
 These are the people inside organizations who tend to the page tree, keeping content fresh and branches orderly.
 We have them to thank for making Confluence a reliable source of information for the entire team.